rokath/trice/docs/TriceVsPrintfSimilaritiesAndDifferences.md

 ##  10. <a name='Switchthelanguagewithoutchangingabitinsidethetargetcode'></a>Switch the language without changing a bit inside the target code

-Once the [til.json](../til.json) list is done the user can translate it in any language and exchanging the list switches to an other language.
+Once the [til.json](../til.json) list is done the user can translate it in any language and exchanging the list switches to another language.

 ##  11. <a name='Formattagsprototypeflagswidth.precisionlengthspecifierexamples'></a>Format tags prototype `%[flags][width][.precision][length]` specifier examples